 Access to thousands of databases of genealogical and historical information.

 Search the records of one of the largest genealogy organizations in the world.
 FamilySearch.Org is provided free of charge by The Church of Jesus Christ of Latter Day Saints.
-Resources include digitized books, microfilm that can be ordered for viewing, and a genealogy database of user submitted family trees.
+Resources include digitized books and a genealogy database of user submitted family trees.

 Don't have your own account?
 Use ours!
 Username--Sttamm Password--Genealogy123.
 Please note: the information in this account is not private and the account is available for in-library use only.